 temperature range (as well as hotter stars):

 on C.S.
 Jeffery's webpage.
-Unfortunately, the models given there contain the monochromatic opacity
+Unfortunately, the models given there contained the monochromatic opacity

 for only one wavelength: 4000A.
-Thus we can only (without getting into the source code) evaluate
+Thus we could only (without getting into the source code) evaluate

 the polarization and limb darkening at this wavelength.
 (Fortunately, this is the blue end of the

 visible spectrum, but longward of the Balmer jump, where the polarization is highest.)